PolishDogge/rpg-game-test/README.md

 This is not finished in any way, shape or form.

 If this is in a "playable" state when you see this, have fun but expect crashes/bugs.

+# This project is officially dead, I don't care, thanks